FilipaGo/payup-app-prototype/README.md

 Transfers made from the bank account associated with the debit card, even if not charged by the product being used, may incur costs for the user, depending on their bank.

-In the vast majority of cases, most transfers made from the credit card are charged.
+In the vast majority of cases, **most transfers made from the credit card are charged**.

 At this stage, all Verse transactions are free of charge and Venmo makes free transfers from the bank account associated with the debit card or from another bank account, stating that it supports the costs that may be charged by the user's bank.

 In the vast majority of cases, cash-out operations are free although there are circumstances where immediate cash-out is charged.

-The sources of income of these products are quite varied, standing out among them the revenues coming from:
+The **sources of income** of these products are quite varied, standing out among them the revenues coming from:

 * Advertising;
 * Trading commissions charged to merchants and customers;